ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-1.md

 Before we can render our Tweets on the page, we need to make static version of a Tweet.
 I like to start with a static version so I can focus on designing what I want the tweet to look like before I try to populate it with data from our database.

-Open “tweets.ejs” and let's start making a tweet.
-In HTML, there is an element tag called “article” that is used to contain HTML that would make sense on it's own.
+Open "tweets.ejs" and let's start making a tweet.
+In HTML, there is an element tag called "article" that is used to contain HTML that would make sense on it's own.
 An example of this would be the contents of a blog post because a blog post should make sense on it's own.
 Tweets are the same way in that reading a single tweet should still make sense.
-Let's add an “article” element under our tweet form and give it the class “tweet” so we can style our tweet.
+Let's add an "article" element under our tweet form and give it the class "tweet" so we can style our tweet.

 ```ejs
 <!-- views/tweets.ejs -->